Walking to the top of Cnoc Fyrish

 To visit the monument and see the views for yourself, you can follow the route below.

-Once off the bus we headed toward the roundabout (about 50 yards, in the same direction as the bus was heading) from the bus stop, crossed the road and took the first right, heading to a place called Westford.
-We then took first left and followed a smaller road towards the ruined church and churchyard and took the even smaller road on the right, just across the stream.
-We continued along this road which is single track, tarmac and is used by vehicles so you have to be aware of traffic, in both directions!
-This road is narrow and winds uphill, after about a mile we came to a major road, which has to be crossed and can be busy.
+After the parking area, and heading towards the churchyard and ruined church, take the tarmac road on the right, which takes you on to a little bridge over a stream.
+This is ‘The Corkscrew’ road which is single track and is used by vehicles so you have to be aware of traffic, in both directions!
+This road is narrow and winds uphill, but after about a mile you come to a major road (B9176), which has to be crossed and can be busy.

 Straight across we continued using the road to Boath, again a narrow tarmac, single track road which eventually leads to Novar Estate car park where you will see a sign for the Jubilee Path to Cnoc Fyrish.
 The car park seemed like a good place to stop before tackling the rugged path, so we had a quick 10 minute break.
 The walk from the bus stop to the car park was about 2.5 miles, the road was easy to walk on but was uphill.
 The length of time it takes depends on various things like traffic and your own pace.